gleb-shtengel/FIB-SEM/README.md

 # This is a repository for FIB-SEM data processing

-## "Register_FIB-SEM_stack_DASK_v0.ipynb" - Python Notebook for perfroming FIB-SEM stack registration (uses SIFT package in OpenCV, DASK package and few other)
+## "Register_FIB-SEM_stack_DASK_v1.ipynb" - Python Notebook for perfroming FIB-SEM stack registration (uses SIFT package in OpenCV, DASK package and few other)

+## "Evaluate_FIB-SEM_stack_registration.ipynb" - Python Notebook for evaluates FIB-SEM stack registration (works with stacks saved into MRC files)

 In order to run the Python Notebook code, first, install basic Anaconda: https://www.anaconda.com/products/individual